• Home

 Overseas agreements

-The University has approximately 25 Overseas Reciprocal Exchange Agreements to facilitate student exchange outwith the EU/Erasmus+ framework.
-These agreements have been established with universities in Australia, Canada, Hong Kong, New Zealand and the USA.
+The University has approximately 25 Overseas Reciprocal Exchange Agreements to facilitate student exchange outwith Europe.
+These agreements have been established with universities in Australia, Canada, USA, Hong Kong, and New Zealand.
 The majority of our Overseas Reciprocal Exchange Agreements are university-wide agreements.

 University-wide exchange agreements